FreeProving/guidelines/CONTRIBUTING.md

 The same check is performed by the `./tool/check-formatting.sh` and `./tool/full-test.sh` scripts.

 There is Floskell support for various editors (see also [Editor Integration][software/Floskell#editor-integration]).
+Make sure that the Plugin for your editor uses our `floskell.json` configuration file.
 If your editor is not supported, you can use the following shell script that we provide.

 ```haskell